Hisyeo/Hisyeo.github.io/blog/2025-06-24-small-world-problems/index.md

 Hîsyêô have determined that this language needs a culture of its own.
 One that is inspired by world religions and world philosophies.
 One that we can point to and showcase and demonstrate so that others might join us.
-If anyone feels the need to return to their culture of yore, they are more than welcome to do so but it will be considered an act of secession from the community and we'll welcome them back when they return.
+If anyone feels the need to return to their culture of yore, they are more than welcome to do so in a myriad of other places; we want to keep our society as free from influence as possible.
+Anyone is welcome to leave the community and welcome to come back when they please as long as they maintain the social order, respect the religion, and embrace all fellow community members.

 ## A New Religion